 After diagnosing your oil leaks, you’ll want to fix the problem starting from the highest point of leakage.

 The steps given below are based on a 2012 Nissan Altima that had an oil cooler gasket leak.
 You can also watch the process of fixing the problem on our video Oily Puddle Under Your Car, Truck or SUV?
 How to Diagnose Oil Leaks.

 2. Motor oil

 Steps to replacing an oil cooler gasket

-Step 6.
-Once the oil cooler is out, remove the gasket that is found between the cooler and the engine block.
+- Once the oil cooler is out, remove the gasket that’s between the cooler and the engine block.

-Step 10.
-Clean the area where the gasket was attached to as well as the other parts of the oil cooler.
+- Clean the gasket mating surface and the other parts of the oil cooler.

-Step 11.
-Lubricate the new gasket and install it.
-Make sure it’s a perfect fit.
+- Lubricate the new gasket and install it, making sure it’s a perfect fit.

-Step 13.
-Before you reinstall the cooler back into the car, clean the area where it’s supposed to mount.
+- Before you reinstall the cooler back into the car, clean the mounting area.